MichaelSnowden/errors/README.md

 - `Function<T, R>`
 - `BiFunction<T, U, R>`

-If you wan't to rethrow your own exception, you can always make your own exception handlers and use something like
+If you want to rethrow your own exception, you can always use something like

 ```java
 rethrow(someExceptionalFunction, MyException::new)